 The heat pumps were custom designed to meet SHCC's requirements.
 Each unit contains multiple compressors and refrigerant circuits, modulating up or down to match a changing load.
-All fans are powered by electronically commutated motors, offering high efficiency, variable-speed control, and low-noise operation.
-Sound insulating covers were installed on the compressors and louvers, and off-site control is provided by a full direct drive control system.

-Each of the four TSI air-towater heat pumps also have an integrated variable-flow pump located in an insulated cabinet along with a brazed-plate heat exchanger and control valves.
+All fans are ECM-powered, offering high efficiency, variable-speed control and low-noise operation.
+Sound-insulating covers were installed on the compressors and louvers, and offsite control is provided by a full DDC control system.
+Each of the four TSI air-to-water heat pumps also have an integrated variable-flow pump located in an insulated cabinet along with a brazed-plate heat exchanger and control valves.
 This eliminates unsightly outdoor pump skids or the need for separate mechanical rooms.
 Finally, after the units were factory tested, they were painted green to minimize visual impact.

-Once the systems were installed, startup was a collaborative effort on the parts of TSI, Boone Sales, and Soder Mechanical, a subcontractor hired by SHCC.
+Once the systems were installed, startup was a collaborative effort on the parts of TSI, Boone Sales and Soder Mechanical, a subcontractor hired by SHCC.